funderburkjim/ScharfSandhi/java/2020/readme-2020.md

 ## Future work
 It would now be desirable to bring these revisions to the Java into the latest Python.
 A comparison of the old java with the revised would reveal the precise revisions to the java.
 I did not insert the detailed options for these revisions I had put in the original Pascal code however.
 I just wrote the code assuming the standard package of options for external sandhi.

+Note:  These changes ARE present in pythonv4 versions as of 05-27-2020.